lascar/alphawholesale/README.md

 A Broker is as a man on the middle; everything occurs with his approval.

-A Supplier can place an offer, or respond to a request (todo).
+A Supplier can place an offer or a bid (todo).

 A Customer can command, or put a request (todo).